 Ambassador's Special Self-Help (SSH) Program

-Launched in 1964, the Ambassador’s Special Self-Help Program (Self-Help Program) has become one of the most successful grass-roots development assistance tools in Africa.
-This innovative program gives U.S. Ambassadors and Mission staff the ability and resources to support small sustainable community-based initiatives that have an immediate and dramatic impact on local communities.
-The Self-Help Program in Uganda supports small-scale activities that promote self-reliance and fosters development through innovative community-led projects.
+Launched in 1964, the Ambassador’s Special Self-Help Program (Self-Help Program) has become one of the most successful grassroots development assistance tools in Africa.
+This innovative program gives U.S. Ambassadors and Mission staff the ability and resources to support small, sustainable community-based initiatives that have an immediate and dramatic impact on local communities.
+The Self-Help Program in Uganda supports small-scale activities that promote self-reliance and foster development through innovative community-led projects.

 Limitations on the use of Ambassador's Self-Help Funds:

 The Ambassador's Special Self-Help Program provides money for material and supplies only.
 Awards cannot be used for the following:

 - Remodeling or renovating existing facilities that are in disrepair as a result of neglect or lack of money;